BSC-ES/pyhanami/docs/source/Configuration.md

 ## variables.yaml

 The `variables.yaml` file is the main configuration file that defines climate variables and their corresponding metadata.
+Both the variable's shortname and long name follow CMIP conventions (see [CMIP6 Data Request](https://clipc-services.ceda.ac.uk/dreq/index/var.html)).

 ### Variable Definitions
 Required fields for each variable: